Health reimbursement account

-A Health Reimbursement Arrangement, also known as a Health Reimbursement Account (HRA), is a type of US employer-funded health benefit plan that reimburses employees for out-of-pocket medical expenses and, in limited cases, to pay for health insurance plan premiums.
+A Health Reimbursement Arrangement (HRA) is a type of US employer-funded health benefit plan that reimburses employees for out-of-pocket medical expenses and, in limited cases, to pay for health insurance plan premiums.

 An HRA is not truly an account, since it does not place funds under a separate legal title.
 Instead, it is an agreement under which the employee can submit qualified health expenses to the employer for reimbursement.

 Following implementation of the Affordable Care Act, HRAs must be integrated with a qualified employer-sponsored group health insurance plan to avoid excise tax penalties.
 Using a Health Reimbursement Arrangement yields "tax advantages to offset health care costs" for both employees and employers.

 QSEHRA

 In 2016, qualified small employer HRA (QSEHRA) were created which allows small employers to pay for premiums, including on the individual market such as through a health insurance marketplace, although the employees may not be eligible for subsidies.
 On average, employers with these plans offered an average $387 per month.